On the well-posed variational principle in degenerate point particle systems using embeddings of the symplectic manifold: Conditions for well-posed variational principle

 \subsection{Phase space decomposition and canonical embedding}

-The authors in \cite{Shanmugadhasan1973,DominiciGomis1980,Dominici1982,MaskawaNakajima1976} proposed a novel theorem that states that a proper combination of constraints can form a part of a canonical coordinate system.
-On one hand, the authors in \cite{Shanmugadhasan1973,DominiciGomis1980,Dominici1982} deduced the theorem without explicit proofs based on well-known facts in function group theory.
-The authors in \cite{MaskawaNakajima1976}, on the other hand, provided rigorous proofs using their original methodology at least in the {\it{'weak'}} equality: '$\approx$' \cite{Dirac1950,Dirac1958}.
+The authors in Refs.~\cite{Shanmugadhasan1973,DominiciGomis1980,Dominici1982,MaskawaNakajima1976} proposed a novel theorem that states that a proper combination of constraints can form a part of a canonical coordinate system.
+On one hand, the authors in Refs.~\cite{Shanmugadhasan1973,DominiciGomis1980,Dominici1982} deduced the theorem without explicit proofs based on well-known facts in function group theory.
+The authors in Ref.~\cite{MaskawaNakajima1976}, on the other hand, provided rigorous proofs using their original methodology at least in the {\it{'weak'}} equality: '$\approx$'~\cite{Dirac1950,Dirac1958}.
 A mutual feature of these works is that the existence is smartly deduced/proved, but the explicit method to construct the coordinates is unclear.
-In this section, looking ahead to the application for specific models in the section \ref{Sec05}, we provide the theorem together with rigorous and explicit proofs based on function group theory.
-The gap from the previous works\cite{Shanmugadhasan1973,DominiciGomis1980,Dominici1982} is that we provide a rigorous proof in terms of function groups and can guess an explicit method to compose a canonical coordinate system which is implied by the theorem.
+In this section, looking ahead to the application for specific models in Sect.~\ref{Sec05}, we provide the theorem together with rigorous and explicit proofs based on function group theory.
+The advance from the first set of previous works~\cite{Shanmugadhasan1973,DominiciGomis1980,Dominici1982} is that we provide a rigorous proof in terms of function groups and can guess an explicit method to compose a canonical coordinate system which is implied by the theorem.
 In addition, We will verify that the theorem holds in the sense of the {\it{'strong'}} equality: '$=$' \cite{Dirac1950,Dirac1958}, when a condition holds.
-(See \hyperlink{remark01}{Remark 1.}) The latter result is the gap from the previous work\cite{MaskawaNakajima1976}.
+(See \hyperlink{remark01}{Remark 1.}) The latter result is the advance from the previous work~\cite{MaskawaNakajima1976}.
 The theorem will be proved based on one proposition and two lemmas while introducing canonical embeddings.